First-Year & Transfer Students

 A typical Hollins financial aid award may include scholarships, grants, loans, and work study.
 Hollins, like most private colleges and universities, distributes larger financial aid awards than public universities.

 - Start by checking “yes” to the financial aid request on your Hollins application.
 We’ll send you the appropriate forms, including a brochure on how you can submit the Free Application for Federal Student Aid (FAFSA) online.
 Our school code is 003715.

 - You’ll receive a Student Aid Report (SAR) from the Department of Education with an Estimated Family Contribution (EFC).
 This is the estimated amount your family can contribute to your education.

 - We calculate the cost of your education (including tuition, books, room and board, personal expenses, transportation) and deduct the EFC to determine your need.
-This is the difference between what your family pays and Hollins’ price.

 - Many factors determine a need-based financial aid award:

 - Consumer Price Index in the state of residence

 - Business assets